Chris-Sturgess/Pong/README.md

 ###Part 3: Keyboard Input
 It works!
 Easier than expected.
 Went quickly.
 Seriously, The Prestige.
 Watch it, if you haven't.
 You know what?
 Even if you have.
 Watch The Prestige.

+###Part 4: Menu and Clicking
+Menu added.
+Clicking is odd.
+Might implement a different way to do that in the future.
+Also, may be better to use actual images for the menu screen.